nativefier/nativefier/docs/api.md

 --upgrade <pathToExistingApp>
 ```

+*NEW IN 43.1.0*

 This option will attempt to extract all existing options from the old app, and upgrade it using the current Nativefier CLI.

+**IMPORTANT NOTE**

+**This action is an in-place upgrade, and will REPLACE the current application.
+In case this feature does not work as intended or as the user may wish, it is advised to make a backup of your applications before using, or specify al alternate directory as you would when creating a new file.**

 The provided path must be the "executable" of an application packaged with a previous version of Nativefier, and to be upgraded to the latest version of Nativefier.
 "Executable" means: the `.exe` file on Windows, the executable on Linux, or the `.app` on macOS.
 The executable must be living in the original context where it was generated (i.e., on Windows and Linux, the exe file must still be in the folder containing the generated `resources` directory).